trickstersio/performify/README.md

     def force?
       # additional instance variables can be passed as named args into
-      # initializer and accessed by in service flow
+      # initializer and accessed in service flow

       force.present?
     end